Skip to content

 wendy ju simple website example

 Wendy Ju’s page combines simplicity nicely with a cool text animation above the fold.
-The home page features an eight-item grid portfolio with moving and static elements and hover effects.
+The home page features an eight-item grid portfolio with moving and static elements, as well as hover effects.

-This two-page website has a modern layout with a sticky sidebar that contains LinkedIn and email icons.
+This two-page website features a modern layout with a sticky sidebar containing LinkedIn and email icons.

-Note: You can use various ways to welcome visitors to your personal website, an animated “hello” being one of them.
+Note: You can use various ways to welcome visitors to your personal website, such as an animated “hello”.

 But here are some more websites built on the Wix platform if you’d like to see what else is possible with this builder.